 Of the three career paths, this is the one that indicated a direct relationship between burnout and maternal discrimination.
 In a survey of almost 6000 members of Physician Moms Group (PMG), more than 75 percent of respondents had experienced gender discrimination, maternal discrimination or both.
 In this study, published in the Journal of the American Medical Association, the rate of burnout was determined to be higher with women who experienced maternal discrimination.
 As with journalism and academic STEM careers, these problems indicate that an unsupportive social structure, driven by cultural norms, is contributing to burnout; especially since the ratio of men to women attending medical school is now equal.

-In these three careers, specific consideration can be made to ensure female burnout isn’t mistaken for a “leaky pipeline.”
+In these five careers, specific consideration can be made to ensure female burnout isn’t mistaken for a “leaky pipeline.”
 Managers and human resources departments need to step up and recognize that this is a talent retention problem; when a company improves focus on providing stronger support, employee satisfaction improves.
 By developing new ways to shift cultural norms and improve communication, employers will be helping a new generation of women to find fulfillment in their careers.